-- 1. What type of assessment and planning tools do the Saudi participants use in preschools? - 2.
+- 1. How do the participants understand and implement the assessment approach of Learning Stories? - 2.
 What are the participants' reflections about the assessment approach of Learning Stories? - 3.
-How could this approach impact on practices in a Saudi Arabian preschool?

-4. Are Learning Stories an appropriate assessment tool for Saudi Arabian early childhood education students?
+How could this approach impact on practices in a Saudi Arabian preschool? - 4.
+Are Learning Stories an appropriate assessment tool for Saudi Arabian early childhood education students?